CSC207-2024/safeTO/design-document.md

 Following the completion of Phase 1, our team enhanced the project by focusing on key improvements.
 We upgraded the user interface design, adopted more reliable data analysis methods, and switched from file-based data storage to a robust database system for better data persistence.

 Adhering to our original plan, we developed the website in an organized manner.
 Through team discussions and iterative revisions, we refined our approach, leading to better solutions and improved project outcomes aligned with Clean Architecture, SOLID Principles, and Design Patterns.
-This ongoing process allowed us to tackle challenges effectively and optimize both functionality and user experience.
+This process allowed us to tackle challenges effectively and optimize both functionality and user experience.

 ---